 Finally, if a patient has pronounced, debilitating symptoms and has not gotten relief from the treatments mentioned above, deep brain stimulation (DBS) may be an option.
 In DBS, surgeons implant tiny electrodes into the brain to act like a pacemaker.
 The electrodes are connected to wires from a small battery pack installed in the patient's chest.
 This pacemaker works much like a pacemaker that stimulates the heart, but it sends electrical impulses to specific areas in the brain.
 It usually targets the thalamic region, which controls movement, and blocks abnormal firing of neurons.
 This type of treatment has successfully treated other movement conditions, like Parkinson's disease.
 However, DBS is still considered experimental in patients with Tourette's syndrome due to the small number of patients who have received the surgery and the even smaller number who have found relief from it.

-For more information about Tourette syndrome, check out the links on the next page.
+For more information about Tourette syndrome, check out the links below.